What do expats in Nueva Gorgona appreciate most about the local culture?

 - Are healthcare and health insurance expensive in Nueva Gorgona?

-- What are emergency services like in Nueva Gorgona?
+- What are the visa & residency requirements in Nueva Gorgona?

 What do expats in Nueva Gorgona appreciate most about the local culture?